-In making a determination of eligibility, a child shall not be determined to be a child with a disability if the determinant factor for such determination is Emergent Bilingual (EB):
+In making a determination of eligibility a child shall not be determined to be a child with a disability if the determinant factor for such determination is Limited English proficiency:

-- Monolingual Language Learner: A student who uses one language for communication purposes. - Simultaneous Bilingual Language Learner: A student who uses two or more languages for functional purposes before the age of three. - Sequential Bilingual Language Learner: A student who used one language for functional purposes before the age of three and after the age of three was introduced to a second language as a means of communication.
+Monolingual Language Learner: A student who uses one language for communication purpose.

+- Simultaneous Bilingual Language Learner: A student who uses two or more languages for functional purposes before the age of three. - Sequential Bilingual Language Learner: A student who used one language for functional purposes before the age of three and after the age of three was introduced to a second language as a means of communication.

-Dynamic Evaluation: this refers to a method involving a process of testing, teaching, and retesting a skill that was not demonstrated correctly in the evaluation process to measure the student's modifiability.
-If he/she learns the skill with minimal difficulty and minimal assistance from the teacher/clinician, a disorder in that area is questionable.
+Dynamic Evaluation: Dynamic evaluation refers to a method involving a process of testing, teaching, and retesting a skill that was not demonstrated correctly in the evaluation process in order to measure the student's modifiability.
+If he/she learns the skill with minimal difficulty and minimal assistance from the teacher/clinician, a disorder in that particular area is questionable.

-Basic Interpersonal Communication Skills (BICS): this is the face-to-face communication in daily discourse situations such as the student's level of conversation skills (Cummins, 1984).
-Cummins suggests that it may take 1-2 years for an individual to become proficient in a language at the BICS level.
+Basic Interpersonal Communication Skills (BICS): This is the face-to-face communication in daily discourse situations such as the student's level of conversation skills.
+(Cummins, 1984) Cummins suggests that it may take one to two years for an individual to become proficient in a language at the BICS level.

-Cognitive/Academic Language Proficiency (CALP): This is the language proficiency used in the development of literacy skills or language needed to perform in the academic areas within the classroom (Cummins, 1984).
-Cummins suggests that it may take 5 to 7 years for an individual to become proficient in a language at the CALP level.
+Cognitive/Academic Language Proficiency (CALP): This is the language proficiency used in the development of literacy skills or language needed to perform in the academic areas within the classroom.
+(Cummins, 1984) Cummins suggests that it may take 5 to 7 years for an individual to become proficient in a language at the CALP level.
 Poor academic performance may reflect limited English proficiency rather than cognitive/ linguistic deficits.

-Evaluation of Specific Learning Disability, Intellectual Disability, and Other Health Impairment
+Evaluation of Specific Learning Disability, Intellectual Disability, and Other Health Impairment A comprehensive history of response to intervention and the Profile of Language Dominance and

-A comprehensive history of response to intervention and the Profile of Language Dominance and Proficiency sheet should be completed on each child during the SST process.
+Proficiency sheet should be completed on each child during the SST process.

-Monolingual Language Learners: evaluation should be conducted in their home/native language If possible.
+Monolingual Language Learners: Evaluation should be conducted in their home/native language If possible.

-Simultaneous or Sequential Bilingual Language Learners will be tested first in English and then in their second language, if possible, as needed.
+Simultaneous or Sequential Bilingual Language Learners will be tested first in English and then in their second language if possible as needed.

-Generally, students in Spanish (bilingual) classes will need a Spanish evaluation if most of their instructional language is in Spanish.
-Students in English classes and identified as EB will need to be evaluated in English first followed by Spanish, as appropriate.
-Students in English classes and not identified as EB, generally will need to be evaluated in English.
+Generally, students in Spanish (bilingual) classes will need a Spanish evaluation if the majority of their instructional language is in Spanish.
+Students in English classes and identified as LEP will need to be evaluated in Spanish and English.
+Students in English classes and not identified as LEP, generally will need to be evaluated in English.
+If an ELL student appears to be dominant in English and no longer proficient in Spanish, the evaluation staff may have an interpreter have a conversation with the student in Spanish.
+If the student does not appear to comprehend Spanish, testing in English may be warranted.